 Students take field trips during the school year as a part of their school studies.
-Parents will be asked to sign a general field trip permission slip when they register their child for the first time, and then receive advance notice of field trips throughout the year.
-If you would like to revoke permission for field trips at any time, please contact the office.
+Parents will be asked to sign a general field trip permission slip at the beginning of the year, and then receive advance notice of field trips throughout the year.